fortyninemaps/karta/README.md

 advantages in performance or capability, *geo_tools* is designed to be portable require as little extra software infrastructure as possible.

-*geo_tools* should be considered experimental, and no assurances are provided about the correctness of the code or results derived using it.
+*geo_tools* should be considered a work in progress.
+No assurances are provided about results derived using it.

 ##CONTENTS